datastax/cpp-driver/README.md

 This driver works exclusively with the Cassandra Query Language v3 (CQL3) and Cassandra's native protocol.
 The current version works with:

-* Apache Cassandra versions 2.1, 2.2 and 3.0+
+* Apache Cassandra® versions 2.1, 2.2 and 3.0+
 * Architectures: 32-bit (x86) and 64-bit (x64)
 * Compilers: GCC 4.1.2+, Clang 3.4+, and MSVC 2010/2012/2013/2015/2017/2019

-A complete compatibility matrix for both Apache Cassandra and DataStax Enterprise can be found [here][cpp-driver-compatability-matrix].
+A complete compatibility matrix for both Apache Cassandra® and DataStax Enterprise can be found [here][cpp-driver-compatability-matrix].

 __Disclaimer__: DataStax products do not support big-endian systems.